MarsBased/handbook/sections/careers.md

 # Careers at MarsBased

 Everything we do, we do it thinking in the long term.
 We pride ourselves on the fact that we don't have employee turnover.
 We go for _years_ without losing employees.
-Betweeen October 2017 and October 2021, we went for four years without losing any team member.

 While in other companies employees stay on average one year (or less!), at MarsBased the average is almost five years and counting!

 This means that we would like to have you for years to come with us, so we can grow together.

 ## Career plans?

-We're working on a framework to create our own career plans, to think about how we can contribute to developing the careers of our employees every day.

 Being a small company gives us the advantage of being able to sit down with our employees on a regular basis and define their career plan with them: no arbitrary goals, no force-fed promotion to management, no bullshit.